Alexis Sablone

 Once she changed schools, Alexis made connections with like-minded skateboarding friends in Madison, Connecticut.
 In a 2015 interview for Jenkem, Alexis shared that, “I grew up skating by myself or skating with a bunch of guys.
 I mean, I was skateboarding in the mid 90’s in Connecticut; there was no group of girls.
 I had never even seen another girl skater until I went to my first contest.”

-There was a skatepark in Guilford, forty minutes away from her parents’ home, which was her weekend destination, but by high school she was regularly going to Boston to skate the windowsills and aquarium.
 “I skated with PJ all the time.
-And I knew Jereme (Rogers) when we were like 12 and went to Woodward together.
+And I knew Jereme when we were like 12 and went to Woodward together.
 He introduced me to the Coliseum guys, and then PJ and I became super close.
 Then we started filming for the video” (Musick).
+PJ would even pick her up from school on Fridays and drive Alexis to Boston, driving like a madman!

-Sablone’s part in the Coliseum video was an unexpected cameo, stunning skaters around the world who assumed that Elissa Steamer was the lone female street skater of any serious reputation.
 It seemed as though Alexis had appeared out of nowhere, and yet Jen O’Brien for SLAP magazine had the foresight to acknowledge her at age 12 in the January 1999 issue in a “Skateboard Check Out” article (#73, p.
 46).
-O’Briend noticed Alexis at Woodward camp when she took first place in intermediate street at their in-house competition.
+O’Brien noticed Alexis at Woodward camp when she took first place in intermediate street at their in-house competition.

 Alexis followed up this feature by placing second in pro street at the All Girl Skate Jam in Rhode Island at the age of twelve in 1999, just behind Elissa Steamer resulting in sponsorship.
 A year later, Alexis won her next All Girl Skate Jam pro street contest held at Mountain Creek Resort in Vernon, New Jersey, although she did note that Elissa wasn’t part of the mix.
 Curiously enough, it was Steamer who interviewed Sablone twenty years later in the July 2019 issue of Thrasher.